vmware/terraform-provider-vmc/website/docs/r/sddc.html.markdown

    Reserved CIDRs: 10.0.0.0/15, 172.31.0.0/16.

 * `sddc_type` - (Optional) Denotes the sddc type , if the value is null or empty, the type is considered as default.

-* `vxlan_subnet` - (Optional) A logical segment that will be created with the SDDC under the compute gateway.
+* `vxlan_subnet` - (Optional) A logical network segment that will be created with the SDDC under the compute gateway.

 * `delay_account_link` - (Optional)  Boolean flag identifying whether account linking should be delayed or not for the SDDC.